Scanning the internal network using SimpleXML

 <scan>&test;</scan>

-This means that any PHP system parsing XML is potentially vulnerable to Local and Remote File Inclusion attacks.
+This means that any PHP system parsing XML is potentially vulnerable to Local and Remote File disclosure attacks.

 Defending against XML External Entity attacks